43 Remsen St. Brooklyn, NY

 First Session: Sunday, March 4, 2018; subsequent meetings May, July, and September 2018

-Selected participants will be notified by November 22, and are encouraged to attend all four sessions, to take place on Sundays in March, May, July, and September of 2018.
+Selected participants was notified on November 22, and are encouraged to attend all four sessions, to take place on Sundays in March, May, July, and September of 2018.

 This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.